lozo6/mal-to-notion/README.md

 Follow the prompts:

-1. Click the generated authorization URL
+1. A URL will be printed — copy and open it in your browser
-2. Authorize the application on MyAnimeList
+2. Click "Authorize" on MyAnimeList
-3. Copy the authorization code from the redirect URL
+3. You'll be redirected to a page with an authorization code
-4. Paste it back into the terminal
+4. Copy the code and paste it back into the terminal

-Your .env file will be automatically updated with the refresh token.
+5. Your .env file will be automatically updated with `MAL_REFRESH_TOKEN`

 ### Step 6: Test Locally

-Before deploying, test the webhook locally:
+Before deploying, test the cron locally:

 ```bash
 npm run test
 ```

-This runs three test scenarios:
+This simulates a sync run.
+Check for:

-1. Basic Status Update
+- ✅ "Starting MAL to Notion sync..."
-2. Status + Episodes
+- ✅ "Found X anime"
-3. Mark Completed
+- ✅ "Created: X, Updated: Y, Failed: Z"

 ---